Fuliiru language

-Fuliiru (Furiiru, Kifuliiru, Fulero) is a Great Lakes Bantu language spoken by the Fuliiru people (Bafuliiru), also known as the Fuliru or Fulero, who live north and west of the town of Uvira in Uvira Territory, South Kivu province in the far eastern part of the Democratic Republic of the Congo.
-It is closely related to Kinyindu.
+The Fuliiru language (autonym: Kifuliiru; also spelled Fuliru) is a Great Lakes Bantu language spoken by the Fuliru people in the eastern Democratic Republic of the Congo, particularly in areas north and west of Uvira Territory in South Kivu Province.
+It belongs to the Niger–Congo language family, within the Bantu branch, and is classified among the Shi–Havu subgroup of the Great Lakes Bantu languages.
+Closely related to Kinyindu, Fuliiru is the primary means of communication for the Bafuliiru community, with an estimated 400,000 native speakers as of 2012.

+Historically transmitted through oral tradition, Fuliiru is characterized by its tonal system, agglutinative morphology, and extensive noun class structure.
+Although once marginalized in favor of Swahili and French during colonial and postcolonial periods, the language retains strong internal cohesion and serve as a marker of Fuliru's cultural identity.

 Phonology

 Consonants

 The table below gives the consonant set of Fuliiru.

 Several sounds change when preceded by a nasal: voiceless sounds become voiced, and /β/ and /h/ are realized as [b].

 The phoneme /n/ assimilates to the place of consonants that follow it: it can be realized as [m], [ɱ], [n], [ɲ], or [ŋ].

 The phoneme /l/ is realized as [d] after /n/, as [ɾ] after the front vowels /e/ and /i/, and as [l] elsewhere.
 The phoneme /ɾ/ is likewise realized as [d] after /n/, but as [ɾ] elsewhere.

 Vowels

 The table below gives the vowel sounds of Fuliiru.

 All five vowels occur in long and short forms, a distinction that is phonemically distinctive.
 The quality of a vowel is not affected by its length.